estraad/estraad-docs/docs/faq.md

 ---

+#### I can't hear anything

+When setting up your avatar in the entry menu, make sure that it displays properly in the preview.
+If the avatar preview is constantly loading or not displaying your avatar, change your clothes, hair and accessories until the preview shows the avatar again.
+After this, you can continue and the audio should work.

+If the preview loads, make sure your computer settings are okay.
+Estraad is a normal website, and cannot configure your audio output.
+Test on other websites and make sure the audio plays there.
+If the issue is only with Estraad, contact us to troubleshoot your issue.

+---

+#### My avatar is not changing skin color

+In order to change skin color, you need to first select a skin color in the Avatar Creator screen, then select a new clothing.
+The skin color system will be improved in the future to be more intuitive.
+The avatar preview will always show how you look inside a room.

+---

 #### The website is white

 Try loading the page using incognito (private) tab.
 If that does not work, contact support.